Merge PDF Files Online

 How does PDF merging work?

-PDF merging combines multiple PDF files into one document by extracting pages from each source and combining them in sequence.
+PDF merging combines multiple PDF files into one document by extracting pages from each source PDF and combining them in sequence.
 You can reorder files by drag-and-drop or move buttons, optionally select only specific pages per PDF, set a custom output filename, and add blank pages between documents.
-The tool runs entirely in your browser; your files never leave your device.
+The tool processes everything in your browser; your files never leave your device.

 Can I reorder and select pages before merging?

 Yes.
-Reorder PDFs by dragging them or using move up/down.
-Expand any file card and click page thumbnails to include only selected pages; otherwise all pages are included.
-You can add more files anytime and remove any file from the list.
+Reorder PDF files by dragging them or using move up/down.
+For each file you can expand the card and click page thumbnails to include only selected pages in the merge; otherwise all pages are included.
+You can also add more files anytime and remove any file from the list.

 Can I set a custom filename and add blank pages?

 Yes.
 Use the output filename field to name your merged PDF (e.g. report.pdf).
-You can also enable an option to insert a blank page between each document for section dividers.
-The result is previewed in the browser and downloaded with your chosen name.
+You can also enable an option to insert a blank page between each document, useful for section dividers.
+The merged file is then previewed in the browser and downloaded with your chosen name.

 Is there an in-browser PDF preview?

 Yes.
-After merging, the result is shown in an in-browser PDF viewer (same as our Image to PDF tool).
+After merging, the result is shown in an in-browser PDF viewer (same style as our Image to PDF tool).
 You can also preview each source PDF before merging by clicking the preview button on any file card.
+No extra software is required.

 Will merging affect PDF quality?

 No, PDF merging preserves the original quality of all source files.
 Text, images, and formatting remain intact.
-The merged PDF maintains the same quality as the originals, with no compression or quality loss.
+The merged PDF maintains the same quality as the original files, with no compression or quality loss during the merging process.

 How many PDFs can I merge at once?

-You can merge multiple PDFs at once and add more files anytime with the Add more PDFs button.
-Limits depend on your browser and file sizes.
-For many large files, merging in smaller batches may be more efficient.
+You can merge multiple PDFs simultaneously and add more files at any time using the Add more PDFs button.
+The exact limit depends on your browser's memory and file sizes.
+For many large files, merging in batches may be more efficient.

 Is my PDF data secure?

 Yes, all PDF merging happens entirely in your browser.
 Your PDF files never leave your device and are never uploaded to any server.
-No data is stored or transmitted, ensuring complete privacy and security.
+No data is stored or transmitted, ensuring complete privacy and security for your documents.

 Can I merge password-protected PDFs?

 Password-protected PDFs require the password to be entered before merging.
 Once unlocked, they can be merged like any other PDF.
-The tool processes encrypted PDFs locally in your browser.
+The tool handles encrypted PDFs securely, processing them locally in your browser.

 What if my merged PDF is too large?

-Use our PDF compressor tool to reduce file size after merging if needed.
+If the merged PDF is too large, consider using our PDF compressor tool to reduce file size after merging.
 You can also merge only selected pages per file to keep the result smaller.
 For very large batches, merging in smaller groups may be more efficient.